This is what really happens after the college drop-offMarlene Kern Fischer

 As for the work-study grants, establish your family’s expectation for fulfilling that duty.
 Are you willing to let that “free money” go if your student gets too busy, or do you expect your student to make it work?
 Help your student identify the right jobs for them on campus.
 My daughter discovered that she could get studying done while on the job as a monitor at the mail room, school library and art galleries.

 After the fact, many students mourn the money they blew through on trendy clothes, 3-D movies and restaurant meals their first semesters in college.
-Teach your student about living by a budget, using a program like Mint or YNAB (You Need a Budget) that captures electronic expenses and compares it to your student’s realistic budget.
-What’s left of summer could be a good trial period for using the budget — by the time fall arrives your student can see the rewards of prudence and planning.
+Teach your student about living by a budget, using an online program like Mint or YNAB (You Need a Budget) that captures electronic expenses and compares it to your student’s realistic budget.
+What’s left of summer could be a good trial period for using the budget — by the time fall arrives, your student can see the rewards of prudence and planning.

 On a similar theme, if your student hasn’t earned as much as they'd hoped, it’s not too late.
 Friends and neighbors might need house and pet sitters over their vacations — a quick way for your student to make a few hundred dollars in a week.
 My son was hired at high wages at a friend’s factory for one month.
 It was hard labor moving bricks through a waxing machine, but the hours were regular and the income couldn’t be beat.
 Students who go to universities on the quarter system where fall term starts in late September may be able to pick up shifts at shops and restaurants that have lost employees as other college students return to campus.

 You might notice more than a little restlessness in your child during this “middle world” between high school and college, especially as friends make their exits for orientations and earlier college starts.
 Help fill that void with something as simple as starting a puzzle on a table or challenging your student to an app game like Words with Friends.